aarontran/snr-filaments/agenda.md

 Model stuff
 -----------

+To be clear -- Sean used ecut in all of the model fits?

+How do you rule out magnetic damping, exactly?
+Looking at Figure 4, with ab = 0.05 rs, it seems like that would give you a decent size mE.
+How did Sean get the numbers that he did (i.e. that mE must be order -0.1 for damping)?

+Question: is mu restricted to fall within `[0, 2]` (as is suggested by the turbulence - mu relation given in Sean's paper?).

+In table 8 -- how do you define unobtainable? e.g., for mu =0.5 I can get a chisquared of at best 6.2 (compared to abt 4 for the higher values of mu). (with manual fitting, that is)

 One major issue -- appropriate electron distribution parameters for TYCHO!
 Cut-off energy, spectrum index, etc.  Where did he get value 2.2 for SN 1006?
 Answered by Sean's email -- see NRAO ERA (power law e- begets power law